Business Savings Products – General Terms and Conditions

 “We”, “us”, “our” and “OakNorth” means OakNorth Bank plc, a company registered in England and Wales under company number 08595042 and whose registered office is at: OakNorth Bank plc, 57 Broadwick Street, London W1F 9QS.

-The Business may ask us at any time while it has an Account with us to provide the Business with the information contained in these Terms and Conditions.
+The Business may ask us at any time while it has an Account with us to provide the Business with the information contained in these General Terms and Conditions.

 OakNorth is authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority (Financial Services Register No. 629564).